Auxin-io/Muslim_Policy_Operating_System/README.md

-# Muslim Policy OS — Chrome Extension (v3, everything in the popup)
+# Muslim Policy OS — Chrome Extension

 An AI-powered Chrome extension that automatically scans pages you visit for laws and bills, and shows how they may affect Muslim communities — **Muslim Impact**, **Muslim